content-left-bg.png

 The SKILL Centre offers a range of supports and programs, including:

 • In-class support - SKILL Centre staff assist students in a wide range of core academic and elective classes with organisational, social interaction and academic support strategies.
-Support is mainly focused on Year 7-9 students to consolidate the knowledge and skills needed to successfully negotiate sustainable, appropriate pathways in the senior years of schooling.
+Support is mainly focused on Year 7-10 students to consolidate the knowledge and skills needed to successfully negotiate sustainable, appropriate pathways in the senior years of schooling.

-• Individual learning centre - individualised courses of functional and academic literacy and numeracy to meet the unique needs and aspirations of students.
+• Individual learning - individualised courses of functional and academic literacy and numeracy to meet the unique needs and aspirations of students.
 The program follows the ACARA guidelines but has the unique ability to be more student paced and has close monitoring of student progress to ensure identified learning needs are being met.

 To be considered for SKILL Centre support students must have a medical diagnosis in one of the six domains.